JoshuaJones/TextExpander-Snippets/README.md

 #### Markdown

-I write a lot of stuff with Markdown.
-This makes it faster to do and also works when writing on the iPad.
+I write a lot using Markdown.

 #### Utilities

-Basic shortcuts for things like spitting out times and dates, fetching my internal or external IP, quick use of xip.io and other server related snippets.
+Basic shortcuts for things like spitting out times and dates, fetching my internal or external IP, git commit template, etc.